bharatk-MrAlpha/Models/nifty-social-signal/README.md

 - Scores sentiment with **VADER** and aggregates to interval-level signals.
 - Outputs BUY/SELL/HOLD with confidence and lightweight plots.

-> ✅ Designed to run in Google Colab or locally.
 > ✅ No paid API required beyond standard Twitter API v2 bearer token.
 > ⚠️ Be mindful of rate limits; this repo batches requests efficiently.